Ice Fishing in Northeastern PA: Top Places to Try This Winter

 Tobyhanna, PA

-In the southern Pocono Mountains, Tobyhanna Lake offers a 170-acre warmwater fishery inside Tobyhanna State Park.
-IIce anglers often target bass, pickerel, yellow perch and panfish during the winter months.
+Tobyhanna Lake in Tobyhanna offers a 170-acre warm water fishery inside Tobyhanna State Park.
+Ice anglers often target bass, pickerel, yellow perch and panfish during the winter months.
 Stocked brook and brown trout add to the variety, making Tobyhanna Lake a versatile location for frozen-lake fishing.

 Learn More